retrosnob/retrosnob.github.io/pythonbook.md

 ## Downloading Thonny
 I recommend that you use Thonny as your Python editor because it has the Python interpreter built in.
 It can be downloaded from https://thonny.org and it perfectly good for GCSE and A-Level.
 ## The Thonny interface
 When you open Thonny you will see two panes.

 The upper pane is a text editor that allows you to edit Python files.
-Write whole programs in here and press the green
+Write whole programs in here and press the green play button to execute.
+(You will need to have saved the file somewhere first.)

+The bottom pane is the shell.
+Here you can execute single lines of Python in an interactive REPL mode.

 ![Thonny user interface](http://retrosnob.github.io/PythonBook_ThonnyUI.png)